 Today I wanna share a bit about how you can use herbs to get some of these necessary vitamins and minerals into your children, mainly when you’re choosing to opt-out of multi-vitamin supplements altogether or for the time being.
 I’ll share some of my past herbal multivitamin recipes as well as a new one that comes in liquid form.

-If you’ve missed any of the posts in this Nutrition For Kids series and wanna catch up, click here to start at the beginning!
+If you’ve missed any of the posts in this Nutrition For Kids series and want to catch up, click here to start at the beginning!

 Using Herbs For Nutrition